Limited-Trust in Social Network Games: Learning under unknown

 \subsection{Network Dynamics Under Unknown $\delta$}

-So far in this section we have focused on the learning of unknown $\delta$ between two players.
-Now we consider the network as a whole.
+So far we have focused on the learning of unknown $\delta$ between two players.
+Now we consider the broader network.
 Recall that each agent $i$ can initiate at most $k_i$ interactions per round.
-Therefore, any agent $i$ with neighborhood $|N_i^1| > k_i$ faces an exploration-exploitation dilemma: invite a neighbor $j$ for which $u_i(\theta_{ij})$ is maximized or select a neighbor $h$ for which $\delta_{hi}^u - \delta_{hi}^l$ is large.
+Therefore, any agent $i$ with neighborhood $|N_i^1| > k_i$ faces an exploration-exploitation dilemma: invite neighbor $j\neq i$ where $u_i(\theta_{ij})$ is maximized or invite neighbor $h\neq i$ where $\delta_{hi}^u - \delta_{hi}^l$ is large.